 Wolverine's naked ass, after getting out of bed that was also occupied by a naked woman.

-While the mostly dark or black future outfits aren't bad by any means, there's been a lot of flak for them being rather dull and unmemorable.
+While the mostly dark or black future outfits aren't bad by any means, there have been a lot of complaints for them being rather dull and unmemorable.
 This is a problem people have had with the costumes since the first film, with the exception of the blue and yellow costumes from First Class.

-Quicksilver's outfit also got a lot of flak over the silver jacket and such, though this dialed down after release.
+Quicksilver's outfit also generated a lot of grumbling over the silver jacket and such, although this dialed down after the movie's release.

 Charles.
 His whole world has collapsed around him, he's plagued by bad dreams, and has basically become a drug junkie.
 He is very clearly in need of major hugs.

 Everybody in the bad future.
 They've clearly been through hell and especially Bishop, since he's usually the one who goes back in time to warn the rest of them after a Sentinel attack.
 It gets into Nightmare Fuel territory when you think about how many times he must have had to hear his friends being brutally murdered behind him while hoping that he and Kitty will be fast enough to alter the timeline.